Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 Q: How to update the search index?
 A: The best option to update search index is to setup cron job task for it.
 Also you may manually update search indexes through WordPress Sphinx Search administrative interface.

+Q: I have just installed and run the wizard, however I have the following error message.
+What to do?
+Can not start searchd, try to start it manually.
+A: If you use version 2.1 or higher you can see the exact command below message “Can not start searchd, try to start it manually.” which you need to run manually through terminal on your server.
+If you have ‘Permissions problem’ try to run the command as super user.

 Q: How to run indexer manually
 A: Open terminal and run following command: /path/to/indexer -c /path/to/sphinx.conf --rotate --all